NicolasDorier/btcpayserver-doc/Payjoin-spec.md

 ### Sender side <a name="sender"></a>

-Before sending the original PSBT to the receiver, the sender should make sure that the original PSBT is at least attempted to be broadcasted automatically after 1 minute of submission.
+Before sending the original PSBT to the receiver, the sender should make sure that the original PSBT is at least attempted to be broadcasted automatically after 2 minutes of submission.

 The sender then follows the steps: